Implementation

 await recognizer.stopRecognition();You can also check the current recorder state:

-final isRunning = await recognizer.isRecorderRunning();Handling campaign actions
+final isRunning = await recognizer.isRecorderRunning();Enable Audio Marker recognition

 When a campaign has an action URL, decide in your app whether the URL should be opened.
 After your app accepts the URL, call handleActionUrl() to report and handle the interaction through the SDK.